Second Macedonian War: Achaia, Acarnania, and Caria

 At the same time as this campaign was taking place in Thessaly, three other campaigns occurred in Achaea, Acarnania, and Caria - in all of which the Macedonians were defeated.

 In the Peloponnese, Androsthenes set out from Corinth with a Macedonian army of 6,000 men into the lands controlled by the Achaean League and pillaged the territories of Pellene, Phlius, Cleonae, and Sicyon.
 The Achaean general, Nicostratus, who was able to muster 5,000 men, closed off the pass back to Corinth, and defeated the Macedonian forces in detail.

 In Acarnania, there had been attempts to switch to the Roman side before the Battle of Cynoscephalae, but the League's assembly had eventually decided against this because of their hostility to the Aetolians.
 Lucius Flamininus therefore sailed to the Acarnanian capital of Leucas, and launched an all-out assault, which proved very difficult.
 Thanks to traitors inside the city, it was eventually captured.
 Shortly after this, news of the Battle of Cynoscephalae arrived and the rest of the Acarnanians surrendered.

 In Asia Minor, the Rhodians led a force of 4,500 mercenaries (mostly Achaeans) into Caria to recapture the Rhodian Peraia.
-A battle took place with the Macedonian forces in the area at Abanda, in which the Rhodians were victorious.
+A battle took place with the Macedonian forces in the area at Alabanda, in which the Rhodians were victorious.
 The Rhodians then recaptured their Peraia, but failed to take Stratonicea.

 Aftermath

 The Peace of Flamininus

-An armistice was declared and peace negotiations were held in the Vale of Tempe.
+An armistice was declared, and peace negotiations were held in the Vale of Tempe.
 Philip agreed to evacuate the whole of Greece and relinquish his conquests in Thrace and Asia Minor.
 Philip had to rush off almost immediately after the agreement of terms to deal with an invasion of Upper Macedonia by the Dardanians.

 The treaty was sent to Rome for ratification.
 Despite the efforts of the consul-elect Marcus Claudius Marcellus to prolong the war, the Roman Tribal Assembly voted unanimously to make peace.
 The Senate sent ten commissioners to advise on the final peace terms, including Publius Sulpicius Galba and Publius Villius Tappulus.

 On the advice of these men, the final peace was made with Philip in spring 196 BC.
 Philip had to remove all his garrisons in Greek cities in Europe and Asia, which were to be free and autonomous.
 Philip had to pay a war indemnity of 1,000 talents - half paid immediately and the rest in ten annual instalments of 50 talents.
 He had to surrender his whole navy except for his flagship, while his army was limited to a maximum of 5,000 men, could not include elephants, and could not be led beyond his borders without permission of the Roman Senate.